Scatter Contour Chart

 To convert a dimension to a measure, right-click the dimension in the data source and select ‘Convert to Measure’.

-3. Press the ‘Edit Measure’ button measure setting next to the measure, and select the desired aggregation method for the measure.
+3. Press the ‘Edit Measure’ button Edit Measure next to the measure, and select the desired aggregation method for the measure.

 For a scatter contour plot you may not want any aggregation at all.
 In this case, select ‘None’ as the aggregation method.